emmanuel-hartman/BCMOUT-pytorch/README.md

 # BCMOUT-pytorch
 Block Coordinate Method for Optimal Unbalanced Transport - A library for the computation of optimal unbalanced transport distances between measures on an arbitrary space using block-coordinate ascent.
+This library is built on with a pytorch backend to enable users to perform computation using GPU acceleration in certain scenarios.

 # References